ddella/Kubernetes-Cluster/06-k8s-API-LB7.md

 - client certificate in the field `client-certificate-data:`
 - client private key in the field `client-key-data:`

 For every certificates you're using, you need to have the root CA, including any intermediate certificate, in your config file.
-The string for the certificate in the `base64`.
+The string for the certificates and private key is `base64` encoded.
 The field `certificate-authority-data:` can contain multiple certificates.

-At this point Nginx is still in layer 4 load balancer.
+At this point Nginx is still a layer 4 load balancer.
 Let's replace the filed `certificate-authority-data:` with your `ca-chain.crt` file in preparation of using Nginx in layer 7 with our own certificate.

 Here's the magic command that will replace the old CA certificate with the new one and preserve leading whitespace, since this is basically a `yaml` file.
 Keep a backup copy of the original `kubeconfig` file as `config.l4` since we bootstrapped our Kubernetess cluser with Nginx configured as a layer 4 load balancer:
 ```sh